-(a) Form and Content
+(a) FORM AND CONTENT.
 A proof of claim is a written statement setting forth a creditor's claim.
 A proof of claim shall conform substantially to the appropriate Official Form.

-(b) Who May Execute

-A proof of claim shall be executed by the creditor or the creditor's authorized agent except as provided in Rules 3004 and 3005.
+- (b) Who MAY EXECUTE.
+A proof of claim shall be executed by the creditor or the creditor's authorized agent except as provided in Rules 3004 and 3005. - (c) CLAIM BASED ON A WRITING.

-(c) Claim Based on a Writing

 When a claim, or an interest in property of the debtor securing the claim, is based on a writing, the original or a duplicate shall be filed with the proof of claim.
-If the writing has been lost or destroyed, a statement of the circumstances of the loss or destruction shall be filed with the claim.

-(d) Evidence of Perfection of Security Interest

-If a security interest in property of the debtor is claimed, the proof of claim shall be accompanied by evidence that the security interest has been perfected.

-(e) Transferred Claim

-(1) Transfer of Claim Other Than for Security Before Proof Filed.
-If a claim has been transferred other than for security before proof of the claim has been filed, the proof of claim may be filed only by the transferee or an indenture trustee.

-(2) Transfer of Claim Other Than for Security After Proof Filed.
+If the writing has been lost or destroyed, a statement of the circumstances of the loss or destruction shall be filed with the claim. - (d) EVIDENCE OF PERFECTION OF SECURITY INTEREST.
+If a security interest in property of the debtor is claimed, the proof of claim shall be accompanied by evidence that the security interest has been perfected. - (e) TRANSFERRED CLAIM. - (1) Transfer of Claim Other Than for Security Before Proof Filed.
+If a claim has been transferred other than for security before proof of the claim has been filed, the proof of claim may be filed only by the transferee or an indenture trustee. - (2) Transfer of Claim Other Than for Security After Proof Filed.
 If a claim other than one based on a publicly traded note, bond, or debenture has been transferred other than for security after the proof of claim has been filed, evidence of the transfer shall be filed by the transferee.
 The clerk shall immediately notify the alleged transferor by mail of the filing of the evidence of transfer and that objection thereto, if any, must be filed within 20 days of the mailing of the notice or within any additional time allowed by the court.
 If the alleged transferor files a timely objection and the court finds, after notice and a hearing, that the claim has been transferred other than for security, it shall enter an order substituting the transferee for the transferor.
-If a timely objection is not filed by the alleged transferor, the transferee shall be substituted for the transferor.

-(3) Transfer of Claim for Security Before Proof Filed.
+If a timely objection is not filed by the alleged transferor, the transferee shall be substituted for the transferor. - (3) Transfer of Claim for Security Before Proof Filed.
 If a claim other than one based on a publicly traded note, bond, or debenture has been transferred for security before proof of the claim has been filed, the transferor or transferee or both may file a proof of claim for the full amount.
 The proof shall be supported by a statement setting forth the terms of the transfer.
 If either the transferor or the transferee files a proof of claim, the clerk shall immediately notify the other by mail of the right to join in the filed claim.
 If both transferor and transferee file proofs of the same claim, the proofs shall be consolidated.
-If the transferor or transferee does not file an agreement regarding its relative rights respecting voting of the claim, payment of dividends thereon, or participation in the administration of the estate, on motion by a party in interest and after notice and a hearing, the court shall enter such orders respecting these matters as may be appropriate.
+If the transferor or transferee does not file an agreement regarding its relative rights respecting voting of the claim, payment of dividends thereon, or participation in the administration of the estate, on motion by a party in interest and after notice and a hearing, the court shall enter such orders respecting these matters as may be appropriate. - (4) Transfer of Claim for Security After Proof Filed.
+If a claim other than one based on a publicly traded note, bond, or debenture has been transferred for security after the proof of claim has been filed, evidence of the terms of the transfer shall be filed by the transferee.